-- 1.1 This report has been prepared on behalf of the Burleyfields Consortium and presents an assessment of the nature and significance of historic environment resources within and surrounding the proposed residential allocation at Burleyfields, Stafford and the likely nature and magnitude of effects upon them resulting from the proposed future development of the land there. - 1.2 Stafford Borough Council (SBC) proposes to allocate that area of land within the site, which was not previously allocated under the auspices of the Stafford Borough Local Plan (2001), for development, as this area is considered to represent a sustainable location.
-The local authority has been working with the Consortium for over three years in order to bring the land forward. - 1.3 Nevertheless, it must be recognised that some of the land within the site has previously been allocated for residential development, in this case under Policy HP9 of the Stafford Borough Local Plan (2001).
-As a result it is evident that the historic environment has not previously been identified as a significant constraint to the development of this land. - 1.4 The requirement for this assessment arose from a meeting with representatives of English Heritage, Staffordshire County Council and SBC, held in Stafford on 13 August 2012 and attended by Andrew Crutchley and Rebecca Gregory of The Environmental Dimension Partnership (EDP), representing the Burleyfields Consortium. - 1.5 The 13 August 2012 meeting identified that there was an insufficiently robust or up to date evidence base, in terms of historic environment resources and heritage assets, to understand the proposed allocation's impact in that regard. - 1.6 This assessment has therefore been prepared by EDP, on behalf of the Burleyfields Consortium, to address that deficiency and in the process inform and support the allocation of the Burleyfields site for residential development within the emerging Plan for Stafford Borough Local Development Framework (LDF).
+- 1.1 This report has been prepared on behalf of the Burleyfields Consortium and presents an assessment of the nature and significance of historic environment resources within and surrounding the proposed residential allocation at Burleyfields, Stafford and the likely nature and magnitude of effects upon them resulting from the proposed future development of the land there (hereafter referred to as 'the site'). - 1.2 In particular, the report aims to identify the functional, visual and aesthetic relationships between the castle and town at Stafford, and assess the ways in which they make a contribution to the significance of the castle as a 'designated heritage asset' under the terms that are defined in Annex 2 of the National Planning Policy Framework (NPPF), in reaching a view on the expected impact of proposed development. - 1.3 Stafford Borough Council (SBC) proposes to allocate that area of land within the site, which was not previously allocated under the auspices of the Stafford Borough Local Plan (2001), for development, as this area is considered to represent a sustainable location.
+The local authority has been working with the Consortium for over three years in order to bring the land forward. - 1.4 Nevertheless, it must be recognised that some of the land in the north of the site has previously been allocated for residential development, in this case under Policy HP9 of the Stafford Borough Local Plan (2001).
+It is noted that the historic environment was not previously identified as a significant 'constraint' to the development of this land. - 1.5 The requirement for this assessment arose from a meeting with representatives of English Heritage, Staffordshire County Council and SBC, held in Stafford on 13 August 2012 and attended by Andrew Crutchley and Rebecca Gregory of The Environmental Dimension Partnership (EDP), representing the Burleyfields Consortium. - 1.6 The 13 August 2012 meeting identified that there was an insufficiently robust or up to date evidence base, in terms of historic environment resources and heritage assets, to understand the proposed allocation's impact in that regard. - 1.7 This assessment has therefore been prepared by EDP, on behalf of the Burleyfields Consortium, to address that deficiency and in the process inform and support the allocation of the Burleyfields site for residential development within the emerging Plan for Stafford Borough Local Development Framework (LDF).